Ketchy8/Portfolio/README.md

 # Portfolio

-*This project currently contains my professional statement.
+*This project contains my Portfolio, CV, and Cover letter.